CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 Enables the secondary action that allows you to take everything from a container at once.
 > [!TIP]
 > If you have iTheon's Auto Looter addon installed, there is also an option in the Addons menu that allows you to autoloot the same way.
-It is enabled by default.
+It is enabled by default, but won't be shown if this setting is disabled.
 ## Enable "heal NPC" action
 * Config setting: `sec_enable_heal_act`
 * Default: `true`

 Enables the secondary action that allows you to heal a wounded stalker on the ground.

 Unlike the vanilla function, this will allow you to use any kind of medkit or stimpack you have--but it will always try to use the cheapest one, and (if [show_multi_uses](#show-quantity-for-multi-use-items) is enabled) it will show you on the prompt which one it will use, as well as how many uses you have remaining.
 ## Default IED placement mode
 * Config setting: `sec_mode_setupthebomb`
-* Default: `0`
+* Default: `0` (proximity)

 Sets the default placement mode for IEDs deployed using a secondary action, or disables that action to make it unavailable.
 Valid settings:
 * `0`  : as a proximity mine